jaredkrinke/log/content/posts/programming-languages/c-sharp.md

 Now, I'm drilling into the most promising candidates.
 First up is C#.

+**Update**: Note that this post is probably woefully out of date.
+I believe it is now possible to install a smaller toolchain, but I have yet to give it a try.
+If I do, I will come back and update this post (hopefully with a more positive experience!).

 # Setting up a C# development environment
 To my surprise, the [C# compiler](https://github.com/dotnet/roslyn) and [.NET runtime](https://github.com/dotnet/runtime) are both now open source (MIT license).
 Even more surprising, you can now apparently [deploy self-contained .NET executables to a Raspberry Pi](https://docs.microsoft.com/en-us/dotnet/iot/deployment).